SeanShubin/documentation/videos/character/character.md

 > * Authors should not use ASCII-incompatible encodings (i.e. those that don't map the 8-bit code points 0x20 to 0x7E to the Unicode 0x0020 to 0x007E code points) as these represent a security risk: browsers not supporting them may interpret benign content as HTML Elements.
 This is the case of at least the following charsets: JIS_C6226-1983, JIS_X0212-1990, HZ-GB-2312, JOHAB, the ISO-2022 family, and the EBCDIC family.
 > * Authors must not use CESU-8, UTF-7, BOCU-1 and SCSU, also falling in that category and not intended to be used on the web.
 Cross-scripting attacks with some of these encodings have been documented.
 > * Authors should not use UTF-32 because not all HTML5 encoding algorithms can distinguish it from UTF-16.

+What this distills down to is that in order to ensure you can reliably interpret the characters in an HTML document, you need to do two things:
+- Make sure the encoding is specified within the first 1024 bytes of the html document.
+- Make sure all of the bytes encountered before the CHARSET meta tag are compatible with ASCII For the UTF-8 encoding this is a matter of making sure you only use bytes ranging from 0 to 127

 ##G Clef Sample